krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 1. Translation granule - we have a choice between 4 KiB, 16 KiB and 64 KiB,
    remeber that I decided at the beginning that we will use 64 KiB granule;
-2. We will use a single contigous VA range, instead of splitting it in lower and higher halfs;
+2. We will use a single contiguous VA range, instead of splitting it in lower and higher halfs;
 3. We will only support EL2 exception level for now;
 4. Finally, we will only have a single translation stage.